Backroads Trip Leaders: FAQs & Answers

 - May I request an informational interview?

 Unfortunately, we are unable to grant requests for informational interviews.
 If you're interested in learning more about the job, please review the comprehensive information posted on this website.
-Of course, you may have questions unique to your situation, and we welcome an exchange and will strive to answer any questions you may have during the interview.
+Of course, you may have questions unique to your situation.
+We welcome open communication and will strive to answer any questions you may have during the interview.

 Work Schedules & Locations